Tenant Services Agreement

 5. CANCELLATION PRIOR TO OCCUPANCY

 Any prospective Tenant or applicant who wishes to cancel their reservations must do so by written email notice received by The WIHN no later than 30 days prior to occupancy.
-If notice of cancellation is received less than 30 days prior to the noted arrival date issued in the original acceptance with the WIHN, regardless of application date, applicant will forfeit the two hundred dollar ($200.00) security deposit.
+If notice of cancellation is received less than 30 days prior to the noted arrival date issued in the original acceptance with the WIHN, regardless of application date, applicant will forfeit the four hundred dollar ($400.00) security deposit.

 6. EXTENDED STAYS